b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 there's a column called `fails_because_of` that shows the name of the package that caused another to fail.
-So in our example with `{AIUQ}`, `{SuperGauss}` would be listed there (if a package fails for another reason, like a missing system-level dependency, that its own name is listed there).
+So in our example with `{AIUQ}`, `{SuperGauss}` would be listed there (if a package fails for another reason, like a missing system-level dependency, then its own name is listed there).
 You can type `{SuperGauss}` on the little box there to filter and see all the packages that fail because of of it.
 Then, you can also see the package's *package rank*.
-This rank is computer using the `{packageRank}` package, and the table is sorted by lowest rank (low ranks indicate high popularity and there's also the `percentile` column that indicate the percentage of packages with higher downloads).
+This rank is computed using the `{packageRank}` package, and the table is sorted by lowest rank (low ranks indicate high popularity and there's also the `percentile` column that indicates the percentage of packages with higher downloads).
 Finally, there's a direct link to a PR fixing the package (if it has been opened) and also the PR's status: has it been merged already or not?